 Pack Proper Gear

-Your tent, sleeping bag, and sleeping pad will be crucial pieces of your nighttime warmth system.
+Your tent, sleeping bag, and sleeping pad are crucial pieces of your nighttime warmth system.
 Winter camping is not the time to skimp on important gear!

-4-season tents offer the best protection from wintery wind and cold, with sturdier poles and thicker, double-walled fabrics than a three-season tent.
-Look for a tent with a domed shape, to prevent snow from collecting on top, and a rain fly with fewer mesh ventilation patches that extends close to the ground to keep the warmth in and the cold out!
+Four-season tents offer the best protection from wintry wind and cold, with sturdier poles and thicker, double-walled fabrics than a three-season tent.
+Look for a tent with a domed shape to prevent snow from collecting on top, and a rain fly with fewer mesh ventilation patches that extends close to the ground to keep the warmth in and the cold out!
 A large vestibule is a nice feature to allow you to store gear and offer shelter for cooking when the weather gets nasty.

 Every sleeping bag has a temperature rating.
 Check the rating on yours to make sure it’s rated for at least ten to twenty degrees below the lowest temperature you expect to encounter.